devleaks/cockpitdecks-docs/docs/Button/Button Attribute Default Values.md

 The effect is that in `night` (or `dark`) theme, default values prefixed with `dark-` will be favored.
 If no default value prefixed with `dark-` is found, the regular default value is fetched.

-Example for label color:

-In `day` mode, the default value for label color is `default-label-color`, as usual.
+## Example for label color

-In `night` mode, the default value `dark-default-label-color` value is first searched, and if not defined, the `default-label-color` is retuned.
+If the theme `dark` is defined, the attribute `dark-default-label-color` is first searched, and if not defined, the `default-label-color` is retuned.

+The word `dark` is arbitrary.
+It can be any string.
+But the attribute named `<any-string>-default-label-color` will be searched first, and if not found `default-label-color` will be used.

 > [!NOTE]
 > Ultimately, this scheme can be extended to any theme name value, like airbus, or barbie.
 However, it is advisable to limit theme default values to global appearance parameters like colors, fonts, textures, and sizes.

 There is no automatic theme switch, but a [[Button Activation#Theme|special activation]] allows for theme setting.

 # Configuration Files

+Cockpitdecks behavior and deck appearance are driven by a list of Yaml config action files always called `config.yaml `.

 1. Cockpitdecks internals (cannot be modified)
-2. Global configuration file: Cockpitdecks/resources/config.yaml
+2. Global configuration file: Cockpitdecks/resources/config.yaml (cannot be modified)
-3. Aircraft configuration file: Aircraft/config.yaml
+3. Aircraft configuration file: Aircraft/deckconfig/config.yaml
-4. Layout configuration file: Aircraft/layout1/config.yaml
+4. Layout configuration file: Aircraft/deckconfig/layout1/config.yaml
-5. Page configuration file: Aircraft/layout1/page1.yaml
+5. Page configuration file: Aircraft/deckconfig/layout1/page1.yaml

-# Notes About Configuration Values Melting

 Sometimes, configuration values can be specified at different level for a given entity.